5 main pathways

 Examples:

-- Spain: Requires 10 years of residency, reduced to 2 years for citizens of Latin American countries, Portugal, the Philippines, Andorra, or Equatorial Guinea.
+- Spain: Requires 10 years of residency, reduced to 2 years for nationals of Ibero-American countries, Andorra, the Philippines, Equatorial Guinea, Portugal, and Sephardic Jews (Código Civil art.
+22).

 2. Citizenship by Investment